signalcdn/16PF/README.md

 I had to manipulate the data to provide myself with some additional dataframes to perform analysis on.
    1. [Test Results](link)
    2. [Cluster Means](link)
+I then imported my own manually generated test result (created using the provided codebook).

 ## Cleaning
 The data initially was solely in the form of the survey responses and had not been additionally processed.
 Steps taken included